RehamAlhmaidi/Social-media-interface-design-for-Smart-Methods-Company/README.md

 # Smart Methods - Engineering Day

-Welcome to the Smart Methods Engineering Day webpage!
+Welcome to the Smart Methods!
 This project is a visually appealing landing page designed to introduce Smart Methods to users and provide easy access to various social media platforms and other resources.
 The page is designed with a clean, modern layout, and features responsive design to ensure it works seamlessly across devices.

 ---

 ## Project Overview

-The Smart Methods Engineering Day page provides information and direct access to the company's digital presence.
+The Smart Methods page provides information and direct access to the company's digital presence.
 Visitors can find links to the Smart Methods website, LinkedIn, Twitter (X), YouTube, Instagram, and location.

 ---